aymerickmichelet/EpsiCourses/README.md

 # Getting started

-This repository of the project is to setup the server.
+This repository of the project is to setup the minecraft server.

 ## Installation